bin456789/reinstall/README.en.md

 - `--rdp-port PORT` Change RDP port (DD Windows only)
 - `--ssh-port PORT` Change SSH port (for log observation during installation)
 - `--web-port PORT` Change Web port (for log observation during installation)
-- `--frpc-toml /path/to/frpc.toml` Add frpc for intranet tunneling (DD Windows only)
+- `--frpc-toml PATH` Add frpc for intranet tunneling (DD Windows only).
+Parameter can be local filepath or HTTP URL
+- `--hold 1` Reboot only into install environment, without running installer, only for SSH connect to test network connection.
-- `--hold 2` Prevent reboot after the DD process finishes, allowing SSH login to modify system content.
+- `--hold 2` Prevent reboot after the DD process finishes.
+For SSH login to modify system content.
 The Windows system will be mounted at `/os`, but Linux systems will **NOT** be automatically mounted.

 > [!TIP]
+>
 > Can monitor the progress through various methods (SSH, HTTP 80 port, VNC from server provider, serial console).
+>
-> <br />Even if errors occur during the installation process, you can still install to Alpine via SSH by running `/trans.sh alpine`
+> Even if errors occur during the installation process, SSH is available for manual recovery.
+>
+> Or Run `/trans.sh alpine` to automatically recover to Alpine Linux.

 ### Feature 3: Reboot to <img width="16" height="16" src="https://www.alpinelinux.org/alpine-logo.ico" /> Alpine Live OS (RAM OS)

 - You can use SSH to backup/restore disk, manually perform DD operations, partition modifications, manual Alpine installation, and other operations.
-- Username `root`, Default password `123@@@`
+- Username `root`.
+The script prompts for a password.
+If left blank, a random one is generated.

 > [!TIP]
 >